-Projected Futures is an intensive and experiential summer school that will challenge participants to rethink how science is communicated with society.
+Projected Futures 2 is an intensive and experiential summer school that will challenge participants to rethink how science is communicated with society.
 Graduate students will be exposed to the foundations of evidence-based science journalism and then asked to experiment to create new forms of scientific storytelling.
 This year's school will include a case study on synthetic biology.

 The school issues a collaborative, experimental challenge to participants: